-All modules are core to the programme, however theoretical learning and assessment is applied to the chosen named route.
-The full time Postgraduate Diploma is 120 credits at level 7 and is completed in 52 weeks of study over 45 programmed weeks (225 days) which is scheduled as 50% theory and 50% practice, distributed throughout the course (NMC Standard 2).
+The BSc (Hons) is a 'top up' Honours degree and requires students to have completed 240 credits (120- level 4 and 120-level 5) as an admission requirement to the programme.
+The part time programme comprises modular study of 120 credits at level 6.
+All modules are core to the programme.
+This is normally completed pro rata to the full time programme over 104 weeks and is scheduled as 50% theory and 50% practice, distributed throughout the course (NMC Standard 2).
 With the exception of 15 days wider public health experience, all practice is undertaken in the named route, i.e. either health visiting or school nursing practice.
 There is a period of 10 weeks full time consolidated practice in either health visiting or school nursing at the end of the programme in which NMC proficiencies (NMC 2004) must be successfully completed and signed off in that field of practice.
-For details of the Programme Schedule please see Appendix 1.
+Where students need to undertake consolidated practice part time, these ten weeks will be achieved pro rata and will extend to 20 weeks consolidated practice at the end of the programme.
+For details of the provisional Programme Schedule please see Appendix 2.